Disclosing personal information out of Australia

 • require complaints to be independently investigated and appropriate redress to be provided for harm arising from a privacy breach

-• allow for compliance audits to be undertaken
+• allow for compliance audits to be undertaken; and

-• require the recipient to take appropriate steps to promote compliance within the recipient body.
+• require the entity to take appropriate steps to promote compliance within the entity body.

 Are the fair handling principles substantially similar to the privacy principles?

-Some variation between the two is acceptable, but the principles binding on the recipient cannot be significantly weaker than the privacy principles under the IP Act.
+Some minor variation between the two is acceptable, but the principles binding on the entity cannot be significantly weaker than the QPPs.

-33(d)(ii) – transfer is necessary to perform a function
+33(d)(ii) – disclosure is necessary to perform a function

-Transfer under this section does not need to benefit the individual.
-Some functions of an agency in relation to an individual will not be for their benefit, for example, investigation into the individual’s actions where they have allegedly breached an Act which is administered by the agency.
+Disclosure under this section does not need to benefit the individual.
+Some functions of an agency which relate to an individual will not be for their benefit, for example, investigation into the individual’s actions where they have allegedly breached an Act which is administered by the agency.

-However, the transfer of personal information must be necessary for the performance of the function, and the function must relate to the individual.
+However, the disclosure of personal information must be necessary for the performance of the function, and the function must relate to the individual.

 Necessary

-When considering whether the transfer is necessary, the personal information does not have to be essential or critical to the performance of the function, but it must be more than just helpful or expedient.
-If there is a way to perform the function that does not involve transferring the personal information that would not be significantly more onerous, it may be difficult to satisfy this section.
+When considering whether the disclosure is necessary, the personal information does not have to be essential or critical to the performance of the function, but it must be more than just helpful or expedient.
+If there is a way to perform the function that does not involve disclosing the personal information that would not be significantly more onerous, it may be difficult to satisfy this section.

 The agency’s functions

-The transfer must relate to the functions of the agency that is transferring the information, not the function of the recipient or any other agency.
+The disclosure must relate to the functions of the agency that is disclosing the information, not the function of the entity or any other agency.

 Example